cuthbertLab/music21/music21/documentation/source/developerReference/usingGit.rst

 Once you have Git installed, download and install Eclipse.
-You can find the most recent version of Eclipse for Java EE at `http://www.eclipse.org/downloads/ <http://www.eclipse.org/downloads/>`_, and these instructions are written with Eclipse for Java EE 4.4 (Luna) in mind though some screenshots are from 4.3 (Kepler).
+You can find the most recent version of Eclipse for Java EE at `http://www.eclipse.org/downloads/ <http://www.eclipse.org/downloads/>`_, and these instructions are written with Eclipse for Java EE 4.5 (Mars) in mind though some screenshots are from 4.3 (Kepler).